jsbean/PitchSpellingTools/Documentation/SpellingAlgorithm.md

 # PitchSetSpeller

 ## Goal
-Find the optimum way to spell the pitches of a `PitchSet`.
+Find the optimum way to spell the `Pitch` values comprising a `PitchSet`.

 For our purposes, this algorithm is to handle cases of `Pitch` values with a resolution of up to an eighth-tone (48 divisions of the octave).